datanav/docs/configuration.rst

      - Description
      - Default
      - Req

+   * - ``namespaced_identifiers``
+     - Boolean
+     - Flag used to enable namespaced identifers support on the pipe.
+The default value is read from the service metadata.
+If not specified in the service metadata then the default value is ``false``.
+     - Service metadata default
+     -

    * - ``namespaces.identity``
      - String
      - The namespace used for identifiers.
 The default value is the pipe's id.